 He received his A.B., cum laude, from Harvard University and his M.A. and Ph.D. from Rice University.
-His primary interests are in American politics where he specializes in the politics of race and ethnicity, Latino politics, immigration policy, education politics, and urban politics.
-He has two recent books: the co-authored Latino Lives in America: Making It Home (Temple University Press 2010) and United States Government: Principles in Practice (Holt McDougal 2010).
+His primary interests are in American politics where he specializes in the politics of race and ethnicity, Latino politics, immigration policy, education politics, voting rights policy, and urban politics.
+His most recent co-authored book is Latinos in the New Millennium: An Almanac of Opinion, Behavior, and Policy Preferences (Cambridge University Press 2012).
+He has two other recent books: the co-authored Latino Lives in America: Making It Home (Temple University Press 2010) and United States Government: Principles in Practice (Holt McDougal 2010), a high school textbook.
 He has also published the co-authored book Multiethnic Moments: The Politics of Urban Education Reform (Temple University Press 2006).
 He was a member of the APSA standing committee on Civic Engagement and Education that co-authored Democracy at Risk: How Political Choices Undermine Citizen Participation, and What We Can Do About It (Brookings Institution Press 2005) .
 He is also co-editor of Ethnic and Racial Minorities in Advanced Industrial Democracies (Greenwood 1992).
-He has published extensively in scholarly journals and edited volumes including the American Political Science Review, the American Political Journal of Political Science, Perspectives on Politics, The Journal of Politics, Urban Affairs Quarterly, Western Political Quarterly, Dubois Review, Journal of Women, Politics & Policy, and the Harvard Journal of Hispanic Policy.
-His co-authored book Latinos in the New Millennium: An Almanac of Opinion, Behavior, and Policy Preferences is currently under contract with Cambridge University Press.
-He is also completing the manuscript The Changing Urban Regime: Toward an Informed Public Interest, a history of the political incorporation of Tejanos in San Antonio city politics from 1836-2009.
+He has published extensively in scholarly journals and edited volumes including the American Political Science Review, the American Journal of Political Science, Perspectives on Politics, The Journal of Politics, Urban Affairs Quarterly, Western Political Quarterly, Dubois Review, Journal of Women, Politics & Policy, and the Harvard Journal of Hispanic Policy.
+He is also completing the co-authored manuscript Invisible No More: Latino Identities in American Politics as well as The Changing Urban Regime: Toward an Informed Public Interest, a history of the political incorporation of Tejanos in San Antonio city politics from 1836-2009.